 Water-Wise Baby Tips

 First things first, you'll need swimming gear!
-We're working with Huggies Little Swimmers disposable swimpants are our go-to pick for baby swim time.
+Huggies Little Swimmers disposable swimpants are our go-to pick for baby swim time.
 They don't swell, and they have easy-open sides for an adjustable fit.
 That's super-handy with babies, who come in all different shapes and sizes!
 Our dude is a roly-poly little man, with a great big belly.
 I love that I can adjust the swimpants on him so that everything is perfectly contained without pinching or squishing.

 Remember, it's not a race.
 Water training may look different for different babies, depending on your child's preference and where you live.
 You can start with sprinkler play, blowing bubbles or a day at the beach!
 As long as they're having fun, they're doing it right.